Behavior Score Prediction in Resting-State Functional MRI by Deep State Space Modeling: Formulation Related Methods

 \subsubsection{Amplitude of Low Frequency Fluctuations (ALFF)}

-The amplitude of low frequency fluctuations (ALFF) is a metric derived from BOLD timeseries data that extracts Fourier coefficients.
+The amplitude of low frequency fluctuations (ALFF) \cite{alff} is a metric derived from BOLD timeseries data that extracts Fourier coefficients.
 ALFF quantifies the intensity of activity by measuring the power spectral density of low frequency fluctuations for each brain region timeseries signal.
 Higher ALFF values indicate greater regional neural activity, providing insights into baseline brain function and potential alterations associated with neuropsychiatric conditions.
-To give a few examples, this method was used to predict mini mental state exam (MMSE) scores for subjects in the AD spectrum ($R=0.21$) \cite{alff}, predict frequency of migraines in individuals ($R=0.35$) \cite{alff_migrane}, and identify brain regions relevant in schizophrenia subjects \cite{alff_schizo}.
+To give a few examples, this method was used to predict frequency of migraines in individuals \cite{alff_migrane}, and identify brain regions relevant in schizophrenia subjects \cite{alff_schizo}.
 Mathematically, for each subject $i$, this method computes